How do I troubleshoot errors I receive when I use IAM authentication to connect to an Amazon RDS for PostgreSQL instance or Aurora PostgreSQL cluster?

 psql "host=$RDSHOST port=5432 sslmode=verify-full sslrootcert=global-bundle.pem dbname=postgres user=db_user_name password=$PGPASSWORD"

-To download the latest CA certificate, see Using SSL/TLS to encrypt a connection to a DB cluster.
+To download the latest certificate authority (CA) certificate, see Using SSL/TLS to encrypt a connection to a DB cluster.

 aws sts get-caller-identity

-If you are using permissions boundaries for IAM entities, make sure that rds-db:connect action is allowed for your IAM user/role.
-For more information on permissions boundaries, see Permissions boundaries for IAM entities.
-To modify permissions boundaries for a user, see Changing the permissions boundary for a user.
+If you use permissions boundaries for IAM entities, then allow the rds-db:connect action for your IAM user or role.
+To modify permissions boundaries for a user, see To change the permissions boundary for a user.

 AWS OFFICIAL